1 of 20

 9. Click the Save button.

-1. On the top list, select the Functions tab.
+1. Select the Functions tab.

 2. Click the Add Function button.

-4. On the function dropdown menu, select the A/B Testing [Global] function.
+4. On the dropdown function menu, select the A/B Testing [Global] function.

 The form will load the parameters as below: